 If he could make it to Tucson he'd have a place inside a toolshed in someone's yard, where king snakes hunt mice, where his bed would be a blanket and a plywood board atop dirt, alongside other undocumented migrants.
 He'd have hard-labor jobs no one else would do.
 If he could just make it to Tucson.

 He and his cousin made it to a Circle K on Tanque Verde Road on foot, Nogales to Tucson.
 And for three years Abe lived with others in that tiny windowless toolshed.
 He paid $2 a day for it.
 He bathed in a bucket, pooped in a Porta Potty.

 "Wintertime was tough," Abe says.
 "Summertime was OK, we'd be in our underwear.
 We slept on plywood.
 Earned $2 an hour to landscape, lay concrete, build fences, do odd masonry work."

-His autodidact nature fueled plumbing, electrical, construction, driving tractors and forklifts.
-He learned "how to just work with people," especially wealthy ones, who'd see nothing wrong with hiring dirt-cheap Mexican labor, then work their asses off, offer no raises, much less tips, all the while micro-managing, pulling out digital levels and such to measure their work, and so on.
+Abe learned in those toolshed years rules of construction and craftsmanship: "If somebody said, 'Put a wall here,' I'd put a wall there.
+When I started welding, it was one man who said, 'Oh, I'll teach you,' and then I learned to weld."
+Learned plumbing, electrical, construction, driving tractors and forklifts.
+The autodidact learned "how to just work with people," especially wealthy ones, who'd see nothing wrong with hiring dirt-cheap Mexican labor, work their asses off, offer no raises or even tips, all the while micro-managing, pulling out digital levels to measure their work, and so on.

 - Brian Smith